conjoiners/conjoiners-ruby/README.md

 This library brings ffi-rzmq and json as dependency.

-To run the tests, first install the dependencies using gem install, afterwards run the tests within the test directory.
+To run the tests, first install the dependencies and rake using gem install, afterwards run rake.

     gem install ffi-rzmq
     gem install json
-    ruby test_conjoiner.rb
+    rake